csdj92/Rick-and-Morty-CLI/README.md

 # Rick&Morty

-This project looks at the Characters and locations from the T.V. show rick and morty to provide the user with a list of the people and places included in the award winning show , including: name, their status in the show, species and much more.
+This project looks at the Characters and locations from the T.V. show Rick and Morty to provide the user with a list of the people and places included in the award winning show , including: name, their status in the show, species and much more.
 This information is pulled from https://rickandmortyapi.com/api

 ## Installation